Higher-order topological corner states and edge states in grid-like frames: Topological square grid-like frames

 where $k_x$ and $k_y$ are the wavenumbers in the two orthogonal directions, $L = l_1 + l_2$, and the definitions of functions $A$, $B$ and $C$ are

-Note that Eq.~\eqref{eq5_9} amounts to saying that $H_{\mathrm{Bloch}}^{\mathrm{square}}$ must have an eigenvalue equal to zero, for which $\lvert \theta \rangle$ is the corresponding eigenvector.
+Note that Eq.~\eqref{eq5_9} amounts to saying that $H_{\mathrm{Bloch}}^{\mathrm{square}}$ must have a zero eigenvalue, for which $\lvert \theta \rangle$ is the corresponding eigenvector.
 The dynamical matrix can be written in the form of a Kronecker sum:

 where $H_{\mathrm{Bloch}}^\mathrm{beam}$ is the Bloch dynamical matrix of the periodic 1D \emph{continuous beam structure} with alternating spans \citep{SUN2025105935}, whose expression is

 where $k$ is the wavenumber.